-Wouldn't that be sweet?
-Get that fancy cushy couch and massive flat screen TV and the living room is ready to rock.
-Sorry, but borrowers never actually touch the funds made available through construction loans because they’re paid directly to the builder.
+Borrowers never actually touch the funds made available through construction loans because they’re paid directly to the builder.

-Unfortunately, if there’s money left over after all the construction costs are taken care of, you don't get to touch that either.
 The contractor only receives payment for the work performed, and the borrower only pays interest on what’s paid out.
 You do save money if construction costs come in below the original amount of the loan, but you’ll have to find some other source of funds for that flat screen.

-Summary: Construction Loans Can Make Your Dream A Reality
+The Bottom Line: Construction Loans Can Make Your Dream A Reality

 If it doesn’t look like your ideal home is available while you peruse the listings in your preferred market, the dream doesn’t have to end.
-Envisioning the perfect mix of location, style and usability in a home is one of the most fun parts of the home buying process, and it doesn’t have to be just a vision.
-You can design, build and furnish the exact home you want with a variety of financial paths to help get you there.
+Envisioning the perfect mix of location, style and usability in a home is one of the most fun parts of the home buying process and it doesn’t have to be just a vision.
+You can design, build and furnish the exact home you want with a variety of financial support paths to help get you there.